-With the grand backdrop of Jawahar Niwas in Jaisalmer, Jalal Khan and his group laid out their set up of instruments and worshipped then before placing on the carpet.
-It was such a beautiful sight to see all the artists who are Muslims, pay respects to their instruments by keeping a picture of Goddess Saraswati in front of them.
-The artists before anything said their prayers and then began with their song:
+Set against the grand backdrop of sand dunes in Pokhran, Jalal Khan and his group delicately arranged their instruments, offering them prayers before placing them on the carpet.
+It was a moving sight—Muslim artists bowing to their instruments with utmost reverence, placing a picture of Goddess Saraswati in front of them.
+The air grew serene as they recited their prayers and began their song:

 (Today is the kind of day)